-- signs on heritage buildings and objects and sites on which a listed heritage buildings and objects are located (except for individual sites on which listed heritage buildings or objects are located that are also separate heritage areas); - signs located within heritage areas in the Central Area or Suburban Centre; - signs located on any site on which a site of significance to Tangata Whenua or other Maori as identified in the District Plan.
+- signs on heritage buildings and objects (and sites on which a listed heritage buildings and objects are located); - signs located within heritage areas in the Central Area or Suburban Centre; - signs located on any site on which a site of significance to Tangata Whenua or other Maori as identified in the District Plan.
 When the rules in 21D apply the area based rules for signs do not apply.